 Lyme disease is endemic in Canada with 917 reported cases in 2015.
 The greatest risk occurs where ticks carrying the Lyme disease-causing agent are found.
 Surveillance in recent years indicates that established populations of black-legged ticks are spreading.

-Red circular, expanding rash (with or without central clearing), fatigue, fever, headache, mild stiff neck, joint pain, muscle pain
+Red, circular, expanding rash (with or without central clearing), fatigue, fever, headache, mildly stiff neck, joint pain, and muscle pain

 Neurologic conditions (meningitis, radiating nerve pain, facial paralysis), cardiac abnormalities (inflammation of the heart muscle with atrioventricular heart block), arthritis